FrankC01/pysui/README.md

     object              Show object by id
     objects             Show all objects
     rpcapi              Show Sui RPC API information
+    merge-coin          Merge two coins together
-    transfer-object     Transfer an object from one address to another transfer-sui        Transfer SUI 'mist' to a Sui address pay                 Send coin of any type to recipient(s) paysui              Send SUI coins to a list of addresses. payallsui           Send all SUI coin(s) to recipient(s)
+    split-coin          Split coin into one or more coins transfer-object     Transfer an object from one address to another transfer-sui        Transfer SUI 'mist(s)' to a Sui address pay                 Send coin of any type to recipient(s) paysui              Send SUI coins to a list of addresses. payallsui           Send all SUI coin(s) to recipient(s)